 This travel guide is part of a five-part series focusing on each of the five areas at a time.
 It will highlight some of the area’s best of, so you won’t miss a thing.
 This is the third one, focusing on Malá Strana, or “Little Quarter” or it also used to be known as Lesser Town.

 Malá Strana is the large area below Prague Castle to the Vltava River and the Charles Bridge.
-The wealthy bourgeoise settled here in 1257, but due to devasting fires in the 15th and 16th centuries, everything was rebuilt in Baroque style architecture in pretty pastel-colours.
-This area is undeniably enchanting – from the cobblestones on the road to the lantern lit streets to the quaint side streets – it is as though you have stepped back in time.
+The wealthy bourgeoise settled here in 1257.
+Due due to devastating fires in the 15th and 16th centuries, everything was rebuilt in Baroque style architecture.
+This area is undeniably enchanting.
+From the cobblestones to the lantern lit streets – it’s as though you have stepped back in time.
 In fact, many film crews use this area of Prague as their ancient backdrop.

 This is the area we chose to stay in, and we are so glad we did!
 It is much quieter than Old Town and the New Town (where you will find most accommodations).
 Wandering around, especially in the evening, was exceptionally romantic and practically deserted.